-The vast majority of maternity care providers want to support mothers in their goals and ensure everyone stays safe and healthy.
+The vast majority of maternity care providers want to support their patients in their goals and ensure everyone stays safe and healthy.
 When situations arise that could affect this, a sensitive discussion about risks and benefits of various choices should occur when possible.
 However, sometimes fear or frustration may cloud discussions.
-When a care provider uses emotional manipulation or coercion to try to persuade a mother into a certain direction or choice, the care provider has 1) begun to lose credibility and 2) stepped into unethical territory.
+When a care provider uses emotional manipulation or coercion to try to persuade their patient into a certain direction or choice, the care provider has 1) begun to lose credibility and 2) stepped into unethical territory.

 The unfortunate reality is that because of the huge amount of fear of liability in obstetrics, coercion is extremely common, especially for women in labor who find themselves vulnerable.
 An example of directive counsel might begin with the provider stating his or her desire to discuss the benefits and (absolute) risks of waiting until 42 weeks before a medical induction.
 A statement or interaction that results in guilt, fear or shame in the mother is unacceptable.
 An example of coercion might sound something like: “I understand that you prefer not to be induced, but it’s my job to make sure your baby is born alive and I need to be able to do my job.”
 Or coercion may be more subtle, such as telling the mother a story about a patient who “didn’t listen to my advice” in the past and had an undesirable outcome of some kind.
 Coercion is often the cause when a woman feels guilty, manipulated, shamed, belittled or bullied.
 It is possible that the care provider may be presenting correct information, but the way a woman is treated - the way the information is presented - is every bit as important as the substance of the information she is given.
 In June of 2016, ACOG published a Committee Opinion stating: “The use of coercion is not only ethically impermissible but also medically inadvisable because of the realities of prognostic uncertainty and the limitations of medical knowledge.
 As such, it is never acceptable [emphasis added] for obstetrician–gynecologists [or any maternity care provider] to attempt to influence patients toward a clinical decision using coercion.
 Obstetrician–gynecologists are discouraged in the strongest possible terms from the use of duress, manipulation, coercion, physical force, or threats, including threats to involve the courts or child protective services, to motivate women toward a specific clinical decision… Pregnancy does not lessen or limit the requirement to obtain informed consent or to honor a pregnant woman’s refusal of recommended treatment.”